lintangsutawika/multilingual-t0/README.md

 First install [t5x](https://github.com/google-research/t5x/), [jax](https://github.com/google/jax) and [transformers](https://github.com/huggingface/transformers).

-Then download the T5X checkpoints from Google Cloud bucket into a directory.
+Then download the T5X checkpoints from Google Cloud bucket into the directory `t5x_ckpt_dir`.

 Run the following code to transfer weights from `t5x_ckpt_dir` T5X checkpoint to its corresponding model `hf_model` and save the model to `save_dir`.
 ```